Last Updated on 16th February 2025 by peppe8o

-In this tutorial, I’m going to show you how to install Mediawilki on a Raspberry PI computer.
+In this tutorial, I’m going to show you how to install MediaWiki on a Raspberry PI computer.

-Sharing knowledge is was the very first scope of internet at its born.
-The greatest expression of this is still Wikipedia, letting people share what they know with all the world.
-But you can get your knowledge portal identical to Wikipedia with the open source Mediawiki on Raspberry PI.
+Sharing knowledge was the very first scope of the Internet when it was born.
+The greatest expression of this is still Wikipedia, which lets people share what they know with the world.
+But you can get your knowledge portal identical to Wikipedia with the open-source MediaWiki on Raspberry PI.

 What Is MediaWiki

-MediaWiki is an open source collaboration and documentation platform used to share knowledge between people across Internet.
+MediaWiki is an open-source collaboration and documentation platform used to share knowledge between people across the Internet.
 It is the base of the famous Wikipedia website.

-Licensed under GNU General Public License (GPL), it is extremely powerful, scalable and feature-rich.
-MediaWiki uses PHP for its front-end to display information to your browser and a number of databases variety (most common being MySQL).
+Licensed under the GNU General Public License (GPL), it is extremely powerful, scalable and feature-rich.
+MediaWiki uses PHP for its front end to display information to your browser and a number of databases variety (most common being MySQL).

-In this article, I’m going to show you how to create your personal wiki with the cheap and powerful Raspberry PI.
+In this article, I’m going to show you how to create your personal wiki with a cheap and powerful Raspberry PI computer board.
 To simplify installation and setup, I’ll use Docker and docker-compose to deploy services with a single command line and a few configuration files.
-Instead of MySQL, our database will be built on custom MariaDB installation (fork of MySQL), which is performing better on Raspberry PI boards.
+Instead of MySQL, our database will be built on MariaDB installation (fork of MySQL), which is performing better on Raspberry PI boards.

 As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only: